openUC2/UC2-GIT/Readme.md

 # Getting Started

+## Module Developer Kit (MDK)
+To allow easy adaption to the UC2 system we will provide a so called module developer kit ([MDK](./MDK)) also known from the Google Ara system.
+Here we define the industrial design guidlines so that any inlet can be designed to make it work with our UC2 system.
+It can be observed in the [MDK](./MDK)-folder.

+If you have a new part, we are eager to see it.
+Please feel free to share it on available resources like Twitter, Thingiverse, Github or any other platform of choice! :-)

+## CAD Design Tutorial
+We provide a brief tutorial on how to design an insert which adapts any part to the UC2 system.
+Please find it [here](./CAD/CUBE_Base/README.MD#Tutorial on how to design an insert in Inventor).

+## Brief overview of documented setups

 ### Base Cube
 The basic cube can directly be printed using the [STL](./CAD/CUBE_Base/STL)-files or imported in Autodesks Inventor/Fusion360.
 Therefor we wrote a little tutorial which can be found [here](./CAD/CUBE_Base).

 A quick printing tutorial can be found here:
 [![UC2 YouSeeToo - How to print the base-cube?](./IMAGES/UC2_TutorialPrintYoutube.png)](https://www.youtube.com/watch?v=JswW8BexnC4&feature=youtu.be)

 ### Inline Holographical Microscope (lensless)